-OVERVIEW: The Chicago Community Trust (CCT) funds an incredibly broad range of focus areas, but the trust limits its giving to the city of Chicago and the surrounding northeastern Illinois counties.
+OVERVIEW: The Chicago Community Trust funds a very broad range of focus areas and limits its giving to the city of Chicago and the surrounding northeastern Illinois counties.

-The CCT updates its website regularly, so pay attention to which requests for proposals will be accepted for each grant cycle.
-Specific to education, the foundation's priorities for each cycle vary with emerging needs and ongoing efforts.
-At this time, the educational focus is on trasforming teacher preparation and strengthening teaching in high needs districts.
-The application process is completed entirely online, and you can contact the grants office with application questions at email@example.com or 312-616-8000.
+The foundation often accepts unsolicited grant requests.
+CCT updates its website regularly, so pay attention to which requests for proposals will be accepted for each grant cycle.
+The application process is completed entirely online, and nonprofits can contact the grants office with application questions at email@example.com or 312-616-8000.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)